 The Florida Public Postsecondary Career Education Student Assistance Grant is a need-based grant for eligible Florida residents enrolled at least half-time in a credit certificate or vocational certificate program.
+A student is eligible for the award for 110 percent of the number of clock hours required to complete the program in which enrolled.
 Priority is given to early applicants.
 Award amounts vary depending on each student's need and enrollment level.
 This program has very limited funding.
 The grant will be awarded on a first-come, first-served basis.

-For more information about this grant, please visit http://www.floridastudentfinancialaid.org.
+For more information about this grant, please visit www.floridastudentfinancialaid.org.